SidB16/LinuxSetUpNotes/OutlookXZoom-setup.md

+# Outlook Mail with Zoom to effectively schdule and manage meetings?
-# In this doc I list the steps used to configure Zoom for Outlook mail
+In this doc I list the steps used to configure Zoom for Outlook mail

 ## Step1: Install Office 365 for your respective academic institution
 At YorkU, we use eecsusername@yorku.ca to sign into https://myaccount.microsoft.com/